COLUMBUS (WCMH) — Anyone who resided in Ohio during the winter of 1977-78 has stories to tell about the Blizzard of ’78.

 (Photos: Ohio History Connection, NWS Wilmington)

 The winter cyclone deepened explosively between midnight and 4 a.m. on Jan.
 26, tracking across eastern Ohio, along a line from Portsmouth to Cleveland.
 The barometric pressure in Columbus tumbled to an all-time record low of 28.46 inches (963.8 millibars) — comparable to a Category 3 hurricane.
 The lowest pressure in the state was 28.28 inches (957.7 millibars) in Cleveland.

 The wind peaked at 69 mph in Columbus and 82 mph in Cleveland.
 A stranded ore carrier in Lake Erie recorded sustained winds of 86 mph, and a gust of 111 mph (National Weather Service, Wilmington, Ohio).

-Ron Kelly, who joined Franklin County Engineer’s Office in 1977 as a plow driver, described the hardships of trying to clear roads made impassable by winds approaching 70 mph.
-He says no storm since comes close by comparison.
+Ron Kelley, who joined the Franklin County Engineer’s Office in June 1977 as a plow driver, described the hardships of trying to clear roads made impassable by vicious winds gusting to 70 mph.

 “By the time I got through my route and came back, that road was completely covered over.
 Now you’re spending all your time back over that same road trying to keep it clear.”